BenjaminPritchard/VanGoghFlow/README.md

 But don’t just take our word for it.
 Download Van Gogh Flow, try it for yourself, and take your creative output to a whole new level!

+# Note
+If you want to customize the visuals, copy the `VanGoghFlow.INI` file to the same directory where you are building the .EXE.
+(Look at the code in `ReadConfig`, which uses the function `AppDomain.CurrentDomain.BaseDirectory()` to look for the .INI file)

+Next step is to find a YouTube video you like, and put it into the file.

+For example, if the URL for the video is: https://www.youtube.com/watch?v=v-hcGHbWFbs

+The file should say:

+    v-hcGHbWFbs | The Colors of the Ocean

 # Implementation Notes
 Van Go Flow is a simple program implemented in C# using Visual Studio 2019.
 The program takes advantage of the compositing window manager present in recent versions of Microsoft Windows.
 It uses the cefSharp wrapper around the amazing Chromium Embedded Framework to render the YouTube videos.
 (The youtube videos themselves were chosen by me because I found them beautiful, but I did not create them.)